totallyrad1/push_swap/README.md

 **for_push_swap**
 1. make at the root of your repository
 2. execute ./push_swap <numbers_u_want_it_to_sort>
-3. the program will display instruction used to sort the numbers.
+3. the program will display instruction used to sort the numbers.\n test

 **for_checker**
 1. make bonus at the root of your repository